mahdimazhabi/mahdimazhabi/README.md

 ## Hi there 👋

-**mahdimazhabi/mahdimazhabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 👋 Hi, I'm a Computer Engineer with a passion for coding and creating dynamic web experiences.
 As a Front-End Developer, I specialize in crafting responsive and user-friendly interfaces using the latest technologies.
 I'm always eager to learn and take on new challenges to improve my skills and contribute to exciting projects.